Visual Design Studios is the open source development identity of Rob Vesse and has existed on the internet in one form or another since 2001.

-I'm a passionate open source advocate involved in a number of projects in my primary field of interest which is Semantic Web technologies and can regularly found speaking on technical topics at conferences and meetups.
+I'm a passionate open source advocate involved in a number of projects in my primary field of interest which is the intersection of big data and Semantic Web technologies and can regularly found speaking on technical topics at conferences and meetups.

 I started programming in ASP on a work experience placement at age 15 and caught the bug from there.
 By the time I reached university I was proficient in a number of dialects of Visual Basic.
 I gained a solid knowledge of Java and a great theoretical background on my undergraduate degree before progressing onto a PhD.
 It was during this time that I adopted C# as my primary development language.